andrewroddy92/horiseon-homepage/README.md

-# Horiseon Homepage Bootcamp
+# Horiseon Homepage

 This is the Homepage for Horiseon.
-This page describes the services of Horiseon company.
+This page describes the services of the Horiseon company.